Tricia Brown, MD Dermatology of Houston, Texas

 (Radiesse is not injected into the lips, as it can cause nodules in this area)

-On average, Radiesse injections last a year or more.
+On average, Radiesse injections last about a year.
+In certain areas, you may need to retreat in 10 months.
 Since results may vary, be sure to discuss your expectations with Dr. Brown prior to your treatment.

 Radiesse injections are typically well tolerated with only mild discomfort.
 Most patients prefer to numb the area for 40 minutes before their appointment with topical creams.